 For the learned Vicar of Thrussington: "This arrangement makes the whole narrative plain, regular, and consistent.
 The conclusion comes in naturally, that notwithstanding the adverse speech of the 'elders' Jeremiah was saved by the influence of Ahikam, one of the princes" (341 n.1).

-The arrangement astonishes as an attempt to correct the Bible--in 1852 England the Bible is not necessarily inerrant--yet there is nothing consistent or logical.
-Elders do remember long-forgotten prophets known to their fathers; they chant the ancient oracles; they do not see the latest news from court in vivid color.
+The arrangement astonishes as an attempt to correct the Bible--in 1852 England the Bible is not necessarily inerrant--yet there is nothing consistent or logical in what Rev. Owen corrects.
+Elders do remember long-forgotten prophets known to their fathers; they chant the ancient oracles--they do not see the latest news from court in vivid color.
 The events of chapter 26 are placed "in the beginning of the reign of Jehoiakim," and yet the doom of Urijah has already been played out within the framework of that new reign.
 Why then would the Elders cite the story?
 And how would they know the details behind the execution of the prophet?
-Such information would be the province of the king, his princes, or his priesthood.
+Such facts would be the province of the king, his princes, or his priesthood.

 Modern students neither follow the rabbinic reading nor do they attempt to transpose verses but consider verses 20-23 to have been added by the narrator (Jack R. Lundbom, Jeremiah, vol. 2, 300 in the Anchor Bible vol.21B): "It is not to be taken as a part of the argument in Jeremiah's defense (vss 16-19), which it would tend to contradict, nor is it presented as an argument of the accused."
 The verses on Urijah were "inserted at this place merely as an illustration of what might well have happened to Jeremiah, had not the princes had the courage to intervene"[!], John Bright, Jeremiah (Anchor Bible 21), 172.